By: Sarah Stone

 “Don’t let go of the bag!” someone hissed just as it started to slip from my hands.
 As two volunteers began pulling me by my ankles, I got a better grip on the garbage bag, trying not to let it drop and crush the eggs at the bottom.

 The research assistant wrapped his arms around my waist and the group heaved me up and out of the hole.
-The leatherback continued methodically filling the hole back up with wet sand.
+The leatherback continued methodically filling the hole with wet sand.